schayes04/SupportEmail/README.md

     var supportEmail: SHSupportEmail?

-SHSupportEmail is really simple and has just one method. `send` will allow you to craft the email and handle the end result.
+Using SHSupportEmail is really simple and has just one method. `send` will allow you to craft the email and handle the end result:

     supportEmail = SHSupportEmail()
     supportEmail.send(to: ["support@test.com"], subject: "Support", from: self) { result, error in